Jaro0o0/CryptoForge/README.md

 ##  🪙 Crypto Forge

- cryptocurrency exchange platform built in Next.js  leveraging its ecosystem leveraging its ecosystem: Server Components for market data rendering, Route Handlers as the API layer, and dynamic imports with lazy loading for 3D elements.
+ A cryptocurrency exchange website showing current cryptocurrency prices, using the Next.js environment for server-side queries and lazy loading of a 3D model.

 ## ✨ Technologies